emmajanedrews/base-template/_posts/2017-12-14-merry-christmas-from-my-family-to-yours.md

 {% include youtube.html %}

-Today I’m joined by my family to wish you and your family a merry Christmas.&nbsp;
+Today I’m joined by my family to wish you and your family a Merry Christmas.&nbsp;

-I also want to thank you for your love and support. **Without it, our team wouldn’t have the same level of success that we do.**
+I also want to thank you for your love and support. **Without it, our team wouldn’t have the level of success that we do.**

 {% include pullquote.html %}